metzmitchell/knowledge-3-public/Processes/Executive Assistant.md

     - **1.3 Vendors & Advertisers**
         - Company (IE: Laurel of Cashiers)
             - Create an automatic filter for all emails from different vendors.
-    - **2.1 Newsletters**: Emails containing content Mitchell wants to read later.
+    - **2.1 Newsletters**: Emails containing content Mitch wants to read later.
     - **2.2 Cold Emails: Cold emails can be mostly deleted, blocked, or reported as spam.
 If you’re not sure if it’s a cold pitch, put it in here for review.**

     ### Workflow